-A member of staff may suspect a student is missing for various reasons, for example; failure to meet the criteria detailed in the attendance policy, failure to return to school after an exeat or a comment from another student.
+A member of staff may suspect a student is missing for various reasons, for example, failure to meet the criteria detailed in the attendance policy, failure to return to school after an exeat or a comment from another student.

-- Contact the Reception and Head of Sixth Form/ Head of Senior School/Head of Boarding immediately - Use the register to check and establish which student is missing - Complete an initial search which may include all, or some of, the following checks: - Members of staff will be directed to check grounds and rooms to ensure the student has not hidden or been accidentally locked in/out anywhere on site, including the toilets - One appointed member of staff should leave the site to look around the immediate locality - Other parts of the campus and sites are to be contacted to check the student has not joined another group after an activity or outing if appropriate
+- Contact the Reception and Head of Sixth Form/ Head of Senior School/Head of Boarding immediately - Use the register to check and establish which student is missing - Complete an initial search which may include all, or some of, the following checks: - Members of staff will be directed to check school buildings, classrooms, bathrooms and boarding rooms (if applicable)to ensure the student is not hiding or has not hidden or been accidentally locked in/out anywhere on site, including the toilets

-- \circ $\;$ The CCTV will be checked - Student records checked on CPOMS - If the initial search does not locate the student, then Reception/ a member of staff should contact all members of staff still on site who search their departments. - In certain cases then staff should seek to contact the student's friends to ascertain whether there is any knowledge of the student's whereabouts. - If the student remains missing, then the following procedure should be followed: - Head of Sixth Form/ Head of Senior School/Head of Boarding will make every attempt to contact parents (messages must be left on parents' answer phones at home and at work if there is no answer). - Police advice sought in situations where the absence is unusual or inexplicable. - Review the School CCTV - Student records checked on CPOMS - Attempt to establish whether student may have used public transport.
+- If deemed necessary, one appointed member of staff should leave the site to look around the immediate locality - Other parts of the campus and sites are to be contacted to check the student has not joined another group after an activity or outing if appropriate - The CCTV will be checked - Student records checked on CPOMS - If the initial search does not locate the student, then Reception/ a member of staff should contact all members of staff still on site who search their departments. - In some cases, school staff should use instant messaging platforms (if applicable within safeguarding protocols) such as Microsoft Teams to coordinate searches more efficiently. - In certain cases then staff should seek to contact the student's friends to ascertain whether there is any knowledge of the student's whereabouts. - If the student remains missing, then the following procedure should be followed: - Head of Sixth Form/ Head of Senior School/Head of Boarding will make every attempt to contact parents (messages must be left on parents' answer phones at home and at work if there is no answer). - Police advice sought in situations where the absence is unusual or inexplicable. - Review the School CCTV - Student records checked on CPOMS - Attempt to establish whether the student may have used public transport.

-If the student cannot be traced within an hour of the student being reported missing, a member of the Senior Leadership Team will make a Risk Assessment Judgement of the situation and make a decision as to whether to inform the Police immediately; or whether a longer timescale should be created and what the Responsible Person and any other member of staff should do during any such time extension, including key check-points for a subsequent further action & re-assessment, and a cut-off point after which the police must be contacted.
-The Responsible Person will also keep the DSL (or, in their absence the Deputy DSL) informed of the situation as it develops.
+If the student cannot be traced within an hour of the student being reported missing, a member of the Senior Leadership Team will make a Risk Assessment Judgement of the situation and make a decision as to whether to inform the Police immediately; or whether a longer timescale should be created and what the HOSF/HOSS/HOB and any other member of staff should do during any such time extension, including key check-points for a subsequent further action & re-assessment, and a cut-off point after which the police must be contacted.
+The HOSF/HOSS/HOB will also keep the DSL (or, in their absence the DDSL) informed of the situation as it develops.

-b) Missing Boarding Students
+a) Missing Boarding Students